pgroenbaek/drop-party-chest/README.md

-# Party Room Chest
+# Drop Party Chest
 RuneLite plugin to show the total GE value of items in the party room and clan hall chests.

 ## Installation
-Search "Party Room Chest" in the external plugins section in the configuration menu.
+Search "Drop Party Chest" in the external plugins section in the configuration menu.

 Click the install button.